ReyesDeJong/LRPinSupernovae/README.md

 ## Examples

+There are two examples on this repo; a basic MNIST example on the `MNIST` folder that produces relevance heatmaps like:

+MNIST IMAGES

+and an example over de HiTS 2013 dataset on the `Supernovae/paper` folder, that enables to replicate visualizations of the repo's paper with images like:

+HITS IMAGES

+Each folder has a readme that explain instructions on how to run respective file, but the main idea is to have a notebook where the model will be trained to save its parameter, and another notebook to instantiate the trained model and run LRP through it.
+Each notebook contains comments that guide execution of every block of code.

+We recommend to start with the self-contained example of MNIST, to get an insight on how LRP works.

 ## Extending LRP

 Have in mind that for every layer of the model, there must be an LRP implementation (for every rule) that back propagates incoming relevances to the previous layer, this is often a complex operation and should be further studied for optimization.